-There are several reasons why your dog may be scratching at his or her stomach.
-First you will need to take a close look at your dog’s stomach; what you see will help determine the cause of the itch.
+There are several reasons why your dog may scratch at their stomach.
+First, you’ll need to look closely at your dog’s stomach; what you see will help determine the cause of the itch.

 - Foreign Object (thorn, leaves)